Marcell Ozuna Preview, Player Props: Braves vs. Giants

 Marcell Ozuna At The Plate

-- Among the qualified batters in baseball, his batting average ranks 94th, his on-base percentage ranks 85th, and he is 28th in the league in slugging.
+- He ranks 95th in batting average, 88th in on base percentage, and 29th in slugging among the qualified batters in MLB.

-- Ozuna enters this game on a 14-game hitting streak.
-In his last games, he's hitting .533 with one homer.
+- Ozuna enters this game on a 15-game hitting streak.
+In his last games, he's hitting .467 with one homer.

-- Ozuna has driven home a run in 36 games this season (34.6%), including more than one RBI in 15.4% of his games and producing three or more of his team's runs on five occasions..
+- Ozuna has an RBI in 36 of 105 games this season, with multiple RBI in 16 of them.
+He has also driven in three or more of his team's runs in five contests.

-- In 43 of 104 games this year, he has scored, and seven of those games included multiple runs.
+- In 43 of 105 games this season, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.